 And this is why Direct Sales ticks so many boxes for so many parents and it gives so many households the flexibility that they need in their family lives.
 Although it is probably the most worn out cliche in direct sales, you really do have the ability to work the hours that suit you.
 What’s that they say?
 It’s a cliche because it’s true!

-If one of the most powerful men in the world can stop his day, everyday to be home at 6.30pm with his family for their evening meal, there is really no excuse for anyone else not to be able to do the same, male or female.
+Obama managed to stop his day, everyday to be home at 6.30pm with his family for their evening meal, there is really no excuse for anyone else not to be able to do the same, male or female.

 And that’s when we know that we have equality – when women and men can both simply stand up in a room full of people, in the middle of the afternoon, and say aloud that they need to go now to pick up their children, without pressure, fear of judgement, or guilt.
-And that’s not equal rights for women, that’s equal rights for families!
+And that’s not equal rights for women, or men, that’s equal rights for families!